girder/girder/docs/user_guide.md

 Our aims for Girder is for it to be robust, performant, extensible, and grokable.

 Girder is built in Python.
-For installation and deployment, see the README.md (TODO link).
+For installation and deployment, see the [README](../README.md).

-Girder is open source, distributed with the Apache 2.0 license--TODO see LICENSE.md (TODO link).
+Girder is open source, distributed with the [Apache 2.0 license](../LICENSE).

 ## Document Conventions

 This document is written for end-users of Girder, rather than developers.
 Since it was written by developers, sometimes we fail at making this distinction, please remind (and forgive) us.

-Entities in Girder will be TODO describe better in this font, e.g. `Users`.
+Girder specific entities will be `formatted like this`.

 ## Concepts